gugasth/gugasth/README.md

 ### Goals:

-🌱 Continuously improving my expertise in AI Engineering and Data Engineering, particularly in the integration of LLMs with structured and time series data.
+🌱 Continuously improving my expertise in AI Engineering and Data Engineering, particularly in the integration of LLMs with structured and unstructured data.

 📊 Working on projects that push the boundaries of AI, especially in forecasting, natural language understanding, and scalable data architectures.